Why Does Black Coffee Taste Bitter

 Beans grown at lower altitudes have more caffeine and are, therefore, less bitter.

-Higher caffeine levels are produced to protect the plant from pests, but it also results in lower-quality coffee beans.
+Plants produce higher caffeine levels to protect against pests, but this also results in lower-quality coffee beans.

 This is why coffee plants grown in the high-altitude areas in Brazil and Ethiopia produce the best quality beans.